ranojoomi/FetchAndroidApp/README.md

 #### #2 Sort by name

 Another requirement was the sorting by name.
 The names are strings.
-In the example however, every item is name "Item X" where X represents the id.
-It was assumed because the names are strings that they by sorted lexicographically, as in real life items will have more descriptive names.
+In the example, however, every item is named "Item X" where X represents the id.
+It was assumed because the names are strings that they by sorted lexicographically, as in real-life items will have more descriptive names.
 As such, "Item 700" will show before "Item 71" as it is lexicographically smaller.

 ## Project set up

-The project was developed using Andriod Studio Girrafe.
+The project was developed using Android Studio Girrafe.

 #### Step 1: Install Andriod Studio if required